When do I need planning permission?

 When does change of use require permission?

 Whether you are buying or leasing a commercial property, you may need to seek permission to use the building for a different purpose than it was originally intended.
+Many local authorities now have online planning portals that allow you to find the planning history for a building.
 Building purposes are categorised into “use classes”; if the new purpose falls into the same use class as the existing purpose, you may not need to apply for planning permission.

 Do I need planning permission if I run my business from home?